stonemjs/docs/src/docs/essentials/cookies.md

 title: Cookies
 ---

-Stone.js provides a simple, universal API for managing cookies across all environments — Node.js servers and browsers alike.
+Stone.js provides a simple, universal API for managing cookies across all environments, Node.js servers and browsers alike.
 In the spirit of the Continuum Architecture, cookie management is fully integrated into the platform layer, offering a **single, context-aware API** regardless of where your code runs.

 Cookies can be accessed from incoming events (such as `IncomingHttpEvent` and `IncomingBrowserEvent`) and attached to outgoing responses (`OutgoingHttpResponse`, `OutgoingBrowserResponse`).